How to Earn More Interest on Your Savings In 2023

 Earn More Interest While Maintaining Liquidity

-Certificates of deposit typically offer a higher return than a savings account because the bank can count on the money staying on deposit, enabling them to lend more of it out and earn more interest.
+Certificates of deposit typically offer a higher return than a savings account because the bank can count on the money staying on the promise, enabling them to lend more of it out and earn more interest.
 That’s because your funds are committed for a specific term in a CD, say six months to five years.

 If committing your savings for such a long time gives you pause, CD ladders can increase your annual return while giving you periodic access to your balance as you save.
 Here are two strategies for how to construct the ladder: